Getting-started-with-csharp

 - An object reference can also be explicitly downcast to a subclass reference.
 A downcast succeeds only if the object is compatible typed.
 Syntax:

-operator to perform a downcast that evaluates to null rather than throwing an exception.
+asoperator to perform a downcast that evaluates to null rather than throwing an exception.

 var employee = new Employee